12. Literalism was Killing Me

 My approach to the Bible as a single book does not work.
 The idea that the Bible should be taken literally is a pointless question, because every book is a different genre.
 The Bible is not one book, but many books, and you have to read each book wearing the proper hat.
 Is it poetry or history?
 Is it a prophet speaking or a third-person narrator?
 When Genesis is read literarily, it truly is a magnificent piece of literature and speaks with great meaning, the deepest thoughts, and answers the questions of the hungry heart.

-Too bad I didn’t know this long ago, but the Catechism spells it out pretty plainly, that Catholics do not read the Bible literally.
+Too bad I didn’t know this long ago, but the Catechism spells it out pretty plainly, that Catholics read the Bible both literally and literarily.
+There is a literal and a spiritual reading that must be done.
+This is a both/and reading, not an either/or.

 The account of the fall in Genesis uses figurative language, but affirms a primeval event, a deed that took place at the beginning of the history of man.
 Revelation gives us the certainty of faith that the whole of human history is marked by the original fault freely committed by our first parents.
 (CCC 390)